agorelick/O2_whole_exome/README.md

 scp -r alg2264@transfer.rc.hms.harvard.edu:/n/data1/hms/genetics/naxerova/lab/alex/example_patient/fastqc example_fastqc
 ```
 Then you can open the fastqc directory (here, `example_fastqc`) and view a file's results (.html files) in a web browser.
 For information about how to interpret these results, see: https://www.bioinformatics.babraham.ac.uk/projects/fastqc/

+# 2. Run preprocessing pipeline on data

+## General workflow
+The slurm script `run_preprocessing.sh` provides the steps to preprocess sequencing data using GATK's best practices for variant discovery https://gatk.broadinstitute.org/hc/en-us/articles/360035535912-Data-pre-processing-for-variant-discovery.
+I tried to strike a balance between keeping the script simple and also automating as much as possible.
+The workflow I settled on is to run this script for a single patient at a time, in which all samples for the patient will be processed in parallel.
+As such, for each new patient, I copy the `run_preprocessing.sh` into a new file and edit the files/information in it for the new specific patient.
+NB: If later on you have more samples for the same patient, just add their fastq files and sample-names to the file, adjust the `array` argument for the newly added samples, and re-run the script on slurm.

+## Re-running run_preprocessing.sh after the job failed
+To avoid re-running earlier successful commands in the `run_preprocessing.sh` script, at each step I include logic that checks if the expected output exists before running the command.
+This way, a sample's job can be resumed mid-way without re-running time-intensive tasks (like bwa).
+However, this means that if a command fails but generates an output file anyway, the output file must be deleted before that step (and the following steps) can be re-run.
+If a job fails, make sure you identify where the failure started (in the slurm ".out" output/log file).
+Then delete the output from that failed job and any subsequent jobs that also failed.